justpy-org/justpy/docs/tutorial/model_and_data.md

 ## Advanced use of the model attribute

 !> This part of the tutorial will use custom components.
-I recommend skippng this section initially and returning to it after having completed the [Custom Components](tutorial/custom_components.md) part of the tutorial
+I recommend skipping this section initially and returning to it after having completed the first few sections of the [Creating Custom Components](tutorial/custom_components.md) part of the tutorial

 The following program is the base one we will expand on.
 It uses `model` in the same way as examples above.